-6 unitsCourse length: 48 hours lecture, 192 hours laboratory This course provides entry level CHP communications operators with the basic functions of their positions.
-The course will focus on civil liability, techniques of communications, and the operations of Computer Assisted Dispatch (CAD).
+Course length: 48 hours lecture, 192 hours laboratory This course provides entry level CHP communications operators with the basic functions of their positions.
+The course will focus on civil liability, techniques of communications, and the operations of Computer Aided Dispatch (CAD).
 This course may be offered as Credit/No-Credit.